 A person convicted of serious injury by vessel will be guilty of a felony and will face a penalty of imprisonment for a period between one and five years.
 A conviction of serious injury by vessel will also suspend your boating privileges for three years.
 You might be required to attend a boating safety class as well as an alcohol and drug evaluation if the incident involved alcohol.

 Felony charges carry substantial penalties as well as have negative implications on your life.
 You may have a hard time obtaining credit once you have a felony conviction and it can make finding a job difficult.
 The Law Offices of Richard Lawson and his team of Serious Injury by Vessel Attorneys will work with you to either get your charges reduced or work out a plea deal where you do not receive as much time in prison.

 Georgia Defenses to Serious Injury by Vessel

 1. Failure to Prove the Predicate Offense.
 If you are not guilty of one of the predicate offenses such as DUI etc., then you cannot be guilty of felony serious injury by vessel.

 2. One thing your Attorney will look into if it applies to your case is what speed exactly you were going.
-If you can prove that you were adhering to idle speed, then you cannot be guilty of homicide by vessel in the first degree.
+If you can prove that you were adhering to idle speed, then you cannot be guilty of serious injury by vessel.

 3. If you can demonstrate that you were not under the influence of alcohol, drugs, or toxic vapors, then your Attorney will move to have the charges reduced or dismissed because of your particular circumstances.